 Thanks for any help, I'm sure it's something really simple...!

 If you can connect you have port 21 opened.
-However that is not all that is needed as port 21 is just control port and ftp server opens other ports for data transmission.
-See if there is something withing your firewall config that can unblock FTP as a whole service (not only port 21).
+However that is not all that is needed as port 21 is just control port and an FTP server opens other ports for actual data transmission.
+See if there is something within your firewall config that can unblock FTP as a whole service (not just port 21).

 Set IE to do passive mode and try using it from other machine like ftp://10.0.2.1.